rainlanguage/arb-bot/README.md

       --use-public-rpcs              Option to use public rpcs as fallback option for 'srouter' and 'router' mode, Will override the 'USE_PUBLIC_RPCS' in env variables
       --interpreter-v2               Flag for operating with interpreter V2, note that 'flash-loan-v2' is NOT compatible with interpreter v2.
 Will override the 'INTERPRETERV2' in env variables
       --no-bundle                    Flag for not bundling orders based on pairs and clear each order individually.
 Will override the 'NO_BUNDLE' in env variables
+      --hops <integer>               Option to specify how many hops the binary search should do in srouter mode, default is 11 if left unspecified, Will override the 'HOPS' in env variables
+      --rp32                         Option to use sushi RouteProcessor v3.2, defaults to v3 if not passed, Will override the 'RP3_2' in env variables
       -V, --version                  output the version number
       -h, --help                     display help for command
 <br>